Cyberpunk 2077

 Cyberpunk 2077 is a 2020 action role-playing game developed by CD Projekt Red and published by CD Projekt.
-Based on Mike Pondsmith's Cyberpunk tabletop game series, the plot is set in the fictional metropolis of Night City, California, within the dystopian Cyberpunk universe.
-The player assumes the role of V (voiced by Gavin Drea or Cherami Leigh depending on the player's choice of gender), a mercenary who gets reluctantly imbued with a cybernetic "bio-chip" containing an engram of legendary rockstar and terrorist Johnny Silverhand (voiced by Keanu Reeves).
-As Johnny's consciousness begins overwriting V's own, the two must work together to separate from each other and save V's life.
+Based on Mike Pondsmith's Cyberpunk tabletop game series, the plot is set in the fictional cyberpunk metropolis of Night City in California, within the dystopian Cyberpunk universe.
+The player assumes the role of V (voiced by Gavin Drea or Cherami Leigh depending on the player character's gender), a mercenary who gets reluctantly imbued with a cybernetic "biochip" containing an engram of legendary rockstar and terrorist Johnny Silverhand (portrayed by Keanu Reeves).
+As Johnny's consciousness begins overwriting V's own, the two must work together to separate from each other and save V's life by confronting the Arasaka Corporation, a powerful megacorporation acting as the de facto ruler of the city.

-The game's development began following the release of The Witcher 3: Wild Hunt – Blood and Wine (2016).
+Cyberpunk 2077 began development following the release of The Witcher 3: Wild Hunt – Blood and Wine (2016).
 The game was developed by a team of around 500 people using the REDengine 4 game engine.
 CD Projekt launched a new division in Wrocław, Poland, and partnered with Digital Scapes, Nvidia, Q-LOC, and Jali Research to aid the production, while Pondsmith served as a consultant.
 The original score was composed by Marcin Przybyłowicz, and featured the contributions of several licensed artists.
 After years of anticipation, Cyberpunk 2077 was released for PlayStation 4, Stadia, Windows, and Xbox One in December 2020, followed by the PlayStation 5 and Xbox Series X/S in February 2022, the Nintendo Switch 2 in June 2025 as a launch title, and macOS in July 2025.
-A DLC expansion, Phantom Liberty, was released for PlayStation 5, Windows, and Xbox Series X/S in September 2023.
+A DLC expansion, Phantom Liberty, was released for PlayStation 5, Windows, and Xbox Series X/S in September 2023, and paired with the Nintendo Switch 2 and macOS releases.